-If successful, the applicants become partners in the relevant CRC-P and have certain obligations.

-Partners are required to enter a partners' agreement.
-The partners' agreement must cover all matters listed in the grant agreement.
-A template partner agreement is available at business.gov.au, which may be customised for your CRC-P requirements, however its use is not mandatory.
+If successful, partners in the relevant CRC-P are required to enter into a partners' agreement and have certain obligations.
+The partners' agreement must cover all matters as required by the grant agreement.
+A template partner agreement is available at business.gov.au, which you may customise for your CRC-P requirements.
+Its use is not mandatory.